NATO commander warns of Russian threat to separatist Moldova region

 Ukrainian marine standards were still flying on Sunday alongside the Russian flag at the Crimean base of Ukraine's top military unit in Feodosia, but the Ukrainian troops were getting ready to leave after the Russian military takeover.

-"Our only issue is that we want to leave this place with honor, weapons and vehicles," one Ukrainian soldier said.
+"Our only issue is that we want to leave this place with honour, weapons and vehicles," one Ukrainian soldier said.

 Blinken said Washington was considering all requests for military assistance from the government in Kiev, but that it would be unlikely to prevent an invasion of Ukraine, which is not part of NATO.
 Breedlove said the military alliance needed to think about its eastern members, particularly the former Soviet Baltic states of Lithuania, Latvia and Estonia.